birukshegute/ALX_maze_project/README.md

 ## To-Do List Web App

 This is a repository that contains the source code for running a To-Do List Web App in a browser.
+Click thid link to check out the deployed project https://todolist-80334.web.app/

 # What is the To-Do List Web App project?